 2. Only List Related Experience

 Don’t list any work experience or accomplishments unrelated to the job you are applying for.
 If you have diverse experience, consider having multiple resumes (see How Many Resumes Do You Have?).
-Having gaps in your work history will most likely require an explanation during the interview, but your resume doesn’t need to include an exhaustive list of your past work or accomplishments if the experience doesn’t relate to your current endeavor.
-This will help ensure that your resume is relevant.
+Having gaps in your work history will most likely require an explanation during the interview.
+Still, your

 3. Don’t make an Objective Statement

 Objective statements are outdated and pointless.
-Unless the employer specifically asks for one there is no need to include one.
-They tend to be pedantic, and largely meaningless, and they take up precious real estate on your single page of space that you need to use to fill with all of your relevant skills and qualifications.
-This might be a bit of an unusual resume tip since some employers are quite attached to their opening statements, but they rarely contribute anything to your chances at an interview.
+Unless the employer specifically asks for one, there is no need to include one.
+They tend to be pedantic and essentially meaningless, and they take up precious real estate on your single page of space that you need to use to fill with all of your relevant skills and qualifications.
+This might be a bit of an unusual resume tip since some employers are pretty attached to their opening statements.
+Still, they rarely contribute anything to your chances at an interview.

 Improve your chances in job interviews by optimizing your resume.
 Our partners specialize in resume writing, reviewing, and tailoring to specific job requirements, ensuring job seekers stand out to potential employers.